Wednesday, January 8, 2025

 Amen.

-May this prayer bring you peace and guidance as you start your day.
+May this prayer bring you strength and encouragement as you go about your day!

 The Bible passages come from the New Revised Standard Version (NRSV) Bible, copyrighted © 1989, 1993 by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America and are used by permission.
 All rights reserved.
 Praying the Scriptures is penned daily by Kenny Sallee, ThM.